chrisgillison/adapt-imagegrid/README.md

 # adapt-imagegrid

-**Imagegrid** is a *presentation component* based on adapt-hotgrid which displays a set of images in a grid layout, but without interactivity.
+**Imagegrid** is a *presentation component* for the [Adapt framework](https://github.com/adaptlearning/adapt_framework) based on [adapt-hotgrid](https://github.com/cgkineo/adapt-hotgrid).
+It displays a set of images in a grid layout, but without interactivity.

 This can be useful for visual bullet lists where a set of labelled images are required but no further information necessary.

 ![imagegrid](https://raw.githubusercontent.com/chrisgillison/shared-assets/master/imagegrid.gif)

 ## Installation
-This plugin must be installed manually.
+This component must be manually installed.

 ## Settings Overview